Merinorus/fff/README.md

 ## Development

 This project uses Pre-commit.
-Make sure to install it.
+Make sure to install it if you want to develop and make some commits.

 ```shell
 > pre-commit install --hook-type pre-commit --hook-type pre-push